Roger Moore Net Worth

 In contrast to the version of Bond created by author Ian Fleming, Moore's Bond was more of a debonair playboy type, whose smooth, charming nonchalance was intended to suit the tastes of contemporary 1970s audiences.
 The actor's portrayal became known for its sense of humor and pithy one-liners.

-Personal Life and Health: In 1946, Moore wed his first wife, fellow RADA student Doorn Van Steyn.
+In 1946, Moore wed his first wife, fellow RADA student Doorn Van Steyn.
 They divorced in 1953.
 Next, Moore married Welsh singer Dorothy Squires, with whom he had a turbulent and violent relationship.
-Following their divorce in 1968, Moore was betrothed to Luisa Mattioli; they had three children, Deborah, Geoffrey, and Christian.
+Following their divorce in 1968, Moore married Luisa Mattioli.
+They had three children, Deborah, Geoffrey, and Christian.
 The pair divorced in 1996.
-Finally, in 2002, Moore married Kristina Tholstrup, with whom he was with until her passing in 2016.
+Finally, in 2002, Moore married Kristina Tholstrup.

 Moore often struggled with his health throughout his life.
 As a child, he had measles, mumps, chickenpox, and jaundice.
 He long suffered from kidney stones, and in 1993 was diagnosed with prostate cancer, for which he was successfully treated.
 In 2003, he collapsed during a Broadway show, and was subsequently fitted with a pacemaker.
 Later, he was diagnosed with type 2 diabetes.
 In 2017, Moore passed away at the age of 89 from cancer.